hitzam/cookiecutter-golang-flip/README.md

 ## Usage

-Let's pretend you want to create a project called "golang-service".
+Let's pretend you want to create a project called "golang-services".
 Rather than starting from scratch maybe copying some files and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get cookiecutter to do all the work.